wojciech-gancza/meth/readme.md

  - '${#FOR varname : collection}' - loop.
 All template text between this tag and '${#END}' is repeated for variable named 'varname' trawersing the collection.
 When the collection is dictionary - use '${#FOR key, value : dictionary}' form of loop.

 Metastatements can be nested.

+### common sniplet can be in inclkuded common files

+When same part of code is used in different code templates, you can just write it once, save in separate file and just include it into your template using metastatement '${INCLUDE filename}'.
+It works similar to the '#include' known from C or C++ - the content of included file replaces this metastatememt/